 If you have extra applesauce, try these healthy banana applesauce bars too!

 Per my usual standard, this recipe comes together quickly!

-If making muffins, spoon the batter into a non-stick or greased muffin tin.
-If making bread, pour into a loaf pan.
+Next, spoon the batter into a non-stick or greased muffin tin.
+(If making bread, pour into a loaf pan.)
 Bake muffins for 25 minutes, or bread for 75 minutes.
 (This is when your kitchen will start to smell amazing!).

 Take the muffins/bread out of the oven and check for done-ness with a fork or toothpick.
 If it doesn’t come out clean, bake a little while longer.

-Then it’s time to enjoy. 🙂 The full healthy pumpkin muffins recipe is at the bottom of this post.
+Then it’s time to enjoy. 🙂 The full recipe for pumpkin muffins with applesauce is at the bottom of this post.
 I hope you love them like I do!

 For more delicious muffin/bread recipes, check these out:

 - Whole Wheat Peanut Butter and Jelly Muffins

 - Whole Wheat Banana Bread with Peanut Butter